Fhy40/clarionCRM/README.md

 # clarionCRM
-A simple CRM written in python flask to help manage networking opportunites.
+A simple CRM written in python flask to help manage networking opportunites but also just to reply to messages on time.
 Starting off small but hoping to add more features.

 <h2>Learning Goals</h2>